joabara/Iridium-Crypto-Trader/README.md

 In laymen’s terms, the bot’s strategy is “*Whatever I was going to do, just do the opposite and I’ll do great!*”

-Like the movie TENET, this concept is actually quite entertaining and clearly works, but might find itself suspect to the casual viewer.
 I’ve posted various performance metrics below including a full daily balance sheet, and I have launched this algorithm into production and will be monitoring results until mid-October.